UEFI: PEI – Pre-EFI Initialization

 The second stage of UEFI boot consists of a dependency-aware dispatcher that loads and runs PEI modules (PEIMs) to handle early hardware initialization tasks such as main memory initialization (initialize memory controller and DRAM) and firmware recovery operations.
 Additionally, it is responsible for discovery of the current boot mode and handling many ACPI S3 operations.
 In the case of ACPI S3 resume, it is responsible for restoring many hardware registers to a pre-sleep state.
 PEI also uses CAR.
 Initialization at this stage involves creating data structures in memory and establishing default values within these structures.

 This stage has several components including PEI foundation, PEIMs and PPI.
-Due less resources available in this stage, this stage must be minimal and do minimal preparations for the next stage, DXE, Which is more richer.
+Due to less resources available in this stage, this stage must be minimal and do minimal preparations for the next stage, DXE, which is richer.

 PEI Foundation

 After SEC phase hand off, platform responsibility is taken by PEI Foundation.
 Its responsibilities are: